The baby name Elora has crossed oceans and worlds of fantasy to arrive in the US Top 500 – and it just keeps on climbing.

 It’s easy to imagine parents arriving at Elora by smooshing together the sounds in Eleanora.

-Or maybe by combining sounds from a handful of Hebrew names, with meanings all related to light, like Leora, Liora, and Elior.
+Or maybe by combining sounds from a handful of names from Hebrew origins, with meanings all related to light, like Leora, Liora, and Elior.
+Some of those variations add an extra syllable, but they’re still very similar.

-Some probably just made it up, cobbling together the enduring El of Elizabeth and Ellen and so many evergreen girl names, with the -ora ending.
+Some parents might’ve just made the name up, cobbling together the enduring El of Elizabeth and Ellen and so many evergreen girl names, with the -ora ending, including 20th century favorites Lori, Laura, and Lora.
+Our enthusiasm remains constant for Elly/Ellie names, generation after generation.

 But there’s another place parents might’ve heard Elora in the 1890s and early nineteenth century.